5 Reasons to Visit the UK Outside of London

 Knaresborough is a quaint little market town located in Yorkshire in the North of England.
 It's a great little place to stay in a homely B&B with plenty of local shops, bars and restaurants around and many great little walks.
 A visit to Mother Shipton's cave is a must-do activity here.
 It's said that Mother Shipton was a hermit with Nostradamus-like abilities with a knack for predicting future events.

-You've probably heard of the Lake District.
-To be honest, there are many great parts of the Lake District, much too many to go into in the article, so I'll just pick out one of my favourites; Ambleside.
+You've probably heard of the English Lake District - now a UNESCO World Heritage Site.
+To be honest, there are many great parts of the Lake District, much too many to go into in this article, so I'll just pick out one of my favourites; Ambleside.
 Base yourself here and explore the surrounding lakes.
-Great walks abound and the town has many great little B&B's and shops, bars and restaurants to explore.
+Great walks abound and the town which has many great little B&B's and shops, bars and restaurants to explore.

 What to say about Manchester....
 Open any newspaper in the UK or listen closely to the word on the street and you'll soon learn that everyone is talking about Manchester.
-Once the centre of global industry, this northern city hit a period of decline and hard times.
+Once the centre of global industry, this northern city hit a period of decline and hard times in the mid to late 20th century.
 However, since the turn of the 21st century this city has re-invented itself through elite sport, culture, education, research and as a European centre for business and leisure.
 Manchester is commonly referred to as the UK's second city but to Mancunians it's number 1.

 Of course, if you do visit Manchester then a visit wouldn't be complete without a visit to a football match.
 Manchester has 2 Premier League clubs that split the city's fanbase in 2.
 You're either a red or you're a blue.
 Manchester United are the reds and Manchester City are the blues.
 The rivalry has hotted up in recent years following the acquisition of Manchester City by the Abu Dhabi United Group who have invested billions of dollars to make City a global force.